pazz/alot/docs/source/configuration/alotrc_table.rst

 .. describe:: print_cmd

     how to print messages:
-    this specifies a shellcommand used pro printing. threads/messages are piped to this as plaintext. muttprint/a2ps works nicely
+    this specifies a shell command used pro printing. threads/messages are piped to command as plain text. muttprint/a2ps works nicely

 .. describe:: quit_on_last_bclose